tofickbrodaga/meepdd/README.md

 - 👋 Hi, I’m @meepdd
-- My name is Maria, I am currently studying at Sirius College and my future profession is a Bionformatics scientist👩🏼‍🔬
+- My name is Maria, I am currently studying at Sirius College and my future profession is a scientist👩🏼‍🔬
-- 👀 I'm interested in science and machine learning,
+- 👀 I'm interested in science and VR/AR,
 I have my own lab in Sirius Park on Immunology and Biomedicine
 - 🌱 I am currently learning and proficient in programming languages such as:
 - Python -  junior lvl